kwingading/kwingading.github.io/_pages/home.md

 I'll add epistemic statuses to blog posts as I see fit, but take the above as a rule-of-thumb :)

-I've put together an archive of my existing posts below (which I am continuously updating).
+I've put together an archive of my existing posts below (which I am continuously updating); **each listed title links you to the corresponding post.**

 **Short Essays on Random Topics**
 - [Understanding First Language Acquisition](https://kwingading.github.io/2020/03/21/Understanding-First-Language-Acquisition/)